Best Acne Scar Removal Methods

 Treatment for hypertrophic acne scars, atrophic scars, rolling scars, as well as icepick scars.

-Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options, including acne scar removal.
-Regarding facial rejuvenation, Dr. Green takes a holistic approach, customizing each patient’s treatment plan to incorporate a combination of the in-office cosmetic procedures and skin care products best suited to their particular skin concerns and aesthetic goals.
+Dr. Michele Green is an internationally renowned board-certified dermatologist with over 25 years of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options, including reducing the appearance of acne scars.
+Regarding facial rejuvenation, Dr. Green takes a holistic approach and embraces a less-is-more philosophy, customizing each patient’s acne scar treatment plan to incorporate a combination of the in-office treatment options, topical treatments, and specially formulated skin care products best suited to them.
 She is consistently identified as one of New York’s best dermatologists by New York Magazine, Super Doctors, and Castle Connolly for her dedication to her patients and expertise.
+When you consult with Dr. Green about acne scar treatment at her private, boutique dermatology office in Manhattan’s Upper East Side neighborhood, she will physically assess your skin condition, collect a thorough medical and family history, and review any previous treatment options you’ve tried.
+She will then work with you to create an acne scar treatment plan that helps you achieve a clear, smooth, healthy, beautiful complexion that lasts so that you look and feel like the best version of yourself.

 eMatrix for acne scars